underscoreio/essential-slick/src/pages/selecting.md

 --------------------------------------------------------------------------------------------------------

 : Boolean column methods.
-  Operand and result types should be interpreted as parameters to `Column[_]`.
+  Operand and result types should be interpreted as parameters to `Rep[_]`.

 ### Option Methods and Type Equivalence

-Slick models nullable columns in SQL as `Columns` with `Option` types.
+Slick models nullable columns in SQL as `Rep`s with `Option` types.
 We'll discuss this in some depth in [Chapter 4](#Modelling).
 However, as a preview, know that if we have a nullable column in our database, we declare it as optional in our `Table`:

 ~~~ scala
 final class PersonTable(tag: Tag) /* ... */ {